 Effective December 18, 2018, Ontario introduced new impaired driving laws, including higher mandatory fines and/or imprisonment for many alcohol-impaired driving offences.
 In addition, the new legislation gives police officers the authority to demand roadside breathalyzer tests from any driver without reasonable grounds.
+The decline in alcoholic beverage sales has impacted the majority of SIR restaurants, with certain locations that cater to guests that live within walking distance (downtown Toronto locations) experiencing smaller declines than locations in areas where the majority of guest traffic uses a motor vehicle to travel to the restaurant.
 While SIR supports the initiative to eliminate impaired driving and remains dedicated to responsible alcohol service, SIR believes that the introduction of stricter legislation has contributed to lower alcoholic beverage sales in full-service restaurants.

-On January 1, 2018, minimum wage in Ontario increased by 23%.
+On January 1, 2018, the minimum wage in Ontario increased by 23%.
 To help offset the increased labour costs, most Ontario restaurants increased their prices, which SIR believes contributed to a decline in full-service restaurant visits compared to the same period in the prior year.
 Subsequent to these events, Ontario restaurant guests appear to be dining out less frequently.
 According to Restaurants Canada data, real commercial food service sales in Ontario declined 0.2% in 2018 and are expected to rebound only slightly in 2019.

 SIR also believes that growth in restaurant sales are also correlated with consumer confidence, which declined in 2018, particularly in the last quarter.
-The Consumer Confidence Index recovered this Q4 2018 decline in Q1 2019.
+The Consumer Confidence Index recovered this Q4 2018 decline in the first half of 2019.

-Jack Astor's, which accounted for approximately 69% of Pooled Revenue in Q1 2019, had a SSS(1) decline of 3.4% in Q1 2019.
-SIR completed renovations at two Jack Astor's locations in both Q1 2019 (the location near Toronto Pearson International Airport in Etobicoke, Ontario and the location at the CF Shops at Don Mills mall in North York, Ontario) and Q1 2018 (a full renovation at the location at the 10 Dundas East entertainment complex in downtown Toronto, and a partial renovation in Kingston, Ontario), which resulted in the closure of these restaurants for a combined total of 30 days in Q1 2019 and 20 days in Q1 2018.
-The 3.4% decline in SSS(1) for Jack Astor's in in Q1 2019 compares to Q1 2018 when Jack Astor's generated strong SSSG(1) of 3.7%.
-Effective February 4, 2019, SIR permanently closed the Jack Astor's location in the St. Lawrence Market area of downtown Toronto.
-The sales from this location have been excluded from the calculation of SSS(1) for Q1 2019.
+Jack Astor's, which accounted for approximately 71% of Pooled Revenue in Q2 2019, had SSS(1) declines of 4.0% and 3.7% in Q2 2019 and YTD 2019, respectively.
+The NBA championship run of the Toronto Raptors contributed positively to SSS(1) performance for Q2 2019, but this impact was offset by a significant decrease in patio sales in the quarter compared to the same period in the prior year.
+Inclement weather in the spring and the start of the summer resulted in reduced guest traffic on patios.
+There were no Jack Astor's renovations in either of Q2 2019 or Q2 2018.
+SIR completed renovations at two Jack Astor's locations in both Q1 2019 (the location near Toronto Pearson International Airport in Etobicoke, Ontario and the location at the CF Shops at Don Mills mall in North York, Ontario) and Q1 2018 (a full renovation at the location at the 10 Dundas East entertainment complex in downtown Toronto, and a partial renovation in Kingston, Ontario).
+These renovations resulted in the closure of these restaurants for a combined total of 30 days in Q1 2019 and 20 days in Q2 2018.
+The 4.0% decline in SSS(1) for Jack Astor's location in the St. Lawrence Market area of downtown Toronto.
+The sales from this location have been excluded from the calculation of SSS(1) for Q2 2019 and YTD 2019.